2025 Teaching and Learning RFPs

 • Have the potential to become sustainable

-The Large-Scale Teaching & Learning grant offers in-kind and/or financial support of up to $20,000 per academic year to support large-scale, coordinated efforts around teaching initiatives.
+The Large-Scale Teaching & Learning award offers in-kind support of coordinated efforts around teaching initiatives.
 The project must have the potential for making a significant, lasting impact within a department/school/program beyond the funding period and must be sustainable.
-The types of projects that could be supported through this grant are large-scale initiatives such as:
+We encourage faculty to innovate and experiment with projects that focus on inclusive pedagogy, collaborative peer learning and mentoring, and teaching with AI.
+The types of projects that could be supported through this opportunity are large-scale initiatives such as:

 • Curriculum review (course requirements for majors and/or program curricula), including assessment practices, capstone courses, mapping courses and student pathways, and creating departmental learning outcomes;